Reading For Pleasure

 - Daily 15 min story time from Nursery to Year 6.

 - Modelling reading of words and sentences in our Little Wandle phonics sessions.

 - Modelling prosody and fluency during our reading practice sessions in KS1 and EYFS.

 - Reading aloud model texts as a regular part of our writing sessions.

 - Shared reading of texts during guided reading sessions in KS2.

 Not one, but two libraries!

-Every class has its own dedicated reading corner where children can access both fiction and non- fiction texts as well as newspapers and comics.
+Every class has its own dedicated reading area where children can access both fiction and non- fiction texts as well as newspapers and comics.
 These areas have been carefully thought out to ensure they are places where the children are able to relax and choose what they’d like to read.
-We also believe that all adults at Ladypool should be ‘reading role models’ and we ensure that they share their favourite texts with the children too.
+We also believe that all adults at Ladypool Primary School should be ‘reading role models’ and we ensure that we share their favourite texts with the children too.

 On days like World Book Day, we find a day just isn't enough so we always plan a week of activities!
-This year, we timetabled in:
+Last year, we timetabled in:

 - Teacher swap - children loved listening to a range of adults read.